EricLin7m/theEchoRoom/Time Table | Season 2.md

 | Apr   06 | 18:30-20:00 | TBD  | Tingting | TBD          | TBD      | TBD      |
 | Apr   13 | 18:30-20:00 | TBD  | Wenjun   | TBD          | TBD      | TBD      |

 This is a renewed session, and the S1 Round 1 starts on Feb 23rd.
+Shizhao is the Manager of Session 1.

 Host order:
 * Shizhao